clouddevauthority/clouddevauthority-blog/content/post/azure-ha-api-architecture-part1/index.md

 Test the GET method to make sure the API returns the newly created Todo item.
 This conclusively proves that the API is working.

-Create a second environment for Secondary app service and test as well.
+Create a second environment for Secondary App Service and test as well.

 To test APIM create another environment.
 APIM needs a subscription key in a header named Ocp-Apim-Subscription-Key.
 If it is not supplied a HTTP 401 (Access Denied) error will be returned.